attilammagyar/mpe-emulator/README.md

 #### Input (IN, Z1RxIN)

-The input controller (MIDI CC) type for the rule.
+Click on the box next to the "IN" label to select an input controller (MIDI CC) for the rule.
 CC events that are not matched by any rule's input settings are sent globally on the manager channel, and those that are matched by one or more rules are handled as the rules specify.
 The possible values are:

+ * **none**: turn off the rule entirely.

+ * **MIDI Learn**: the first controller message that is received after selecting this option will be assigned to the input of the rule.

+ * **Pitch Wheel**: the pitch wheel.

+ * **Channel Pressure (Aftertouch)**: channel pressure, also known as channel aftertouch.

- * **CC0** - *CC119*: normal MIDI CC numbers that are usually assigned to various knobs and faders on a MIDI keyboard.
+ * **CC0** - *CC119*: normal MIDI CC numbers that are usually assigned to
+   various knobs and faders on a MIDI keyboard.
 (Note: the mod wheel is *CC1*.)

- * **Pitch**: the pitch wheel.

- * **Ch AT**: channel pressure, also known as channel aftertouch.

- * **Learn**: MIDI learn, which means that the first controller message that is received after setting this option will be assigned to the input of the rule.

- * **none**: turn off the rule entirely.
+**Note**: if you accidentally open the controller selector, just click on the already selected item to close it.

 <a id="usage-rule-out"></a>

 #### Output (OUT, Z1RxOU)

-The output controller (MIDI CC) type for the rule.
+Click on the box next to the "OUT" label to select the output controller (MIDI CC) for the rule.
 Usually it should be the same as the [input](#usage-rule-in), but in some cases, you might want to remap a particular controller to another.
-For example, if your MIDI keyboard does not have channel pressure (aftertouch) functionality, but it has some special function in a particular synthesizer, then you can remap e.g. mod wheel events to be sent as channel pressure: assign the mod wheel to the input, and select channel aftertouch for the output, and then whenever you turn the mod wheel, the synthesizer will receive an aftertouch message instead of it.
+For example, if your MIDI keyboard does not have channel pressure (aftertouch) functionality, but aftertouch is assigned to some functionality in a particular synthesizer, then you can remap e.g. mod wheel events to be sent as channel
+pressure: assign the mod wheel to the input, and select channel aftertouch for the output, and then whenever you turn the mod wheel, the synthesizer will receive an aftertouch message instead of it.
 (Unfortunately, aftertouch is known to have some
 [bugs and quirks in some plugin type and host combinations](#bugs-known).)

+The available options are the same as for the [input](#usage-rule-in), but the **MIDI Learn** option is ignored for this parameter.

+**Note**: if you accidentally open the controller selector, just click on the already selected item to close it.

 <a id="usage-rule-init"></a>